lundi 21 juillet 2014, par .

 David, from Westend, here with his wife and grandchild, watches from the bench.
 “It

-reminds me of the Old-Time Music Hall acts,”
+reminds me of the Old-Time Music Hall acts,” he says.

 The ‘Petit Monsieur’ then tries to fold the tent back up, and herein lays the comedy.
 A